 When this function is called, there is a 50/50 chance that a random powerup will be created.
 The player's score will also be incremented by 10 points.
 We'll look at the addRandomPowerup function when we come to consider item creation and handling.
 Continuing with our enemy updates, we've made some changes to bullets.c:

 doBullets now calls a new function called bulletHitEntity shown below:

 This function simply steps over each Entity in the stage, checking to see if a collision is valid (the bullet's side is not SIDE_NONE and not the same side as the bullet itself, meaning enemies and the player won't kill themselves or allies).
 The distance between the bullet and the entity is then calculated and the tested against the radii of the two (sphere to sphere collision check).
-The two spheres will overlap if the sum of the two radii is less than the distance.
+The two spheres will overlap if the distance is less than the sum of the two radii.
 If so, we kill the bullet and decrement the entity's health.
 This will allow our bullets to collide with entities, so that Donk can shoot targets.